kkrivitskaja/frontend-best-practices-patterns-tips-mistakes-and-realworld-cases/README.md

 This repository is designed for frontend developers, engineers, and anyone preparing for frontend interviews or looking to improve their web development skills.

+If you find this project helpful, **please star it** and share with your colleagues

 ---

 ## 🚀 How to Use